Arkahr/Resu/README.md

 // ChannelingPlugin Customization
                Hud.RunOnPlugin<Resu.ChannelingPlugin>(plugin =>
             {
-              plugin.ResourceMax = 100; // Resource % at which the HighNotification sound is played (also thresold for LowNotification to be replayed even if HighNotification is disabled) plugin.ResourceMin = 15; // Resource % at which the LowNotification sound is played (also thresold for HighNotification to be replayed even if LowNotification is disabled) plugin.HighNotification = true; // Play HighNotification
+              plugin.ResourceMax = 100; // Resource % at which the HighNotification sound is played (also threshold for LowNotification to be replayed even if HighNotification is disabled) plugin.ResourceMin = 15; // Resource % at which the LowNotification sound is played (also threshold for HighNotification to be replayed even if LowNotification is disabled) plugin.HighNotification = true; // Play HighNotification
 	      plugin.LowNotification = true; // Play LowNotification
             });